chriszimbizi/brew-migrator/README.md

 - `--dry-run`: **(Highly Recommended)** Simulate the migration without making any changes.
 - `--list-apps`: List all applications found in your `/Applications` folder.
+- `--list-installed`: List all applications successfully migrated to Homebrew.
+- `--list-skipped`: List all applications currently in the skipped history.
+- `--list-ignored`: List all applications explicitly marked as ignored.
 - `--app "AppName"`: Process a specific application by name.
 - `--batch`: Run in batch mode (automatically install the top match).
 - `--retry-skipped`: Retry apps that were previously skipped.
+- `--retry-ignored`: Re-process apps that were previously marked as ignored.
 - `--reset-history`: Clear the migration history file.

 ### Examples